-Waste Growth: The data provided by Merseyside Waste Disposal Authority (MWDA) shows the last three years arisings and exhibits an average 0.8% decline per annum in household waste over this period.
-There is a significant increase in non household waste over this period, although this may be a reporting anomaly.
+Waste Growth: The data provided by Merseyside Waste Disposal Authority (MWDA) shows the last three years arisings and exhibits a relatively static in household waste over this period.

 A three year time period however is unsuitable for considering waste growth and projections.
 A second dataset was therefore used, taken from Defra data.
 This provided a ten year range of data, and also included the element of Civic Amenity (CA) site waste which was excluded from the MWDA figures, but provides a more complete picture of arisings within the District.